 Yatsen is a leading China-based beauty group with the mission of creating an exciting new journey of beauty discovery for consumers around the world.
-Founded in 2016, we have launched and acquired numerous color cosmetics and skincare brands including Perfect Diary, Little Ondine, Abby's Choice, Galénic, DR.WU (its mainland China business), Eve Lom, Pink Bear and EANTiM.
-Our flagship brand, Perfect Diary, is one of the leading color cosmetics brands in China in terms of online retail sales value.
-Leveraging our digitally native direct-to-customer business model, we built a platform with core capabilities which enables us to launch and scale multiple brands quickly while offering a wide selection of products to a growing variety of customers.
+Founded in 2016, we have launched and acquired numerous Color Cosmetics Brands and Skincare Brands including Perfect Diary, Little Ondine, Abby's Choice, Galénic, DR.WU (its mainland China business), Eve Lom, Pink Bear and EANTIM.
+Our flagship brand, Perfect Diary, is one of the leading color cosmetics brands in China in terms of retail sales value.
 Yatsen primarily reaches and engages with customers directly both online and offline, with expansive presence across all major e-commerce, social and content platforms in China.

 The beauty industry in China is evolving rapidly.
 For many Chinese beauty consumers, massive e-commerce platforms have become default shopping destinations.
 More recently, dynamic social and content platforms play an expanded role in consumers' discovery and purchase of beauty products.
 At the same time, domestic Chinese beauty brands have made significant progress in upgrading their product quality, R&D capability and in-house or outsourced manufacturing capabilities, by partnering with technologically advanced ODM/OEM and packaging supply partners who have extensive experience working with large international beauty brands.
-In addition to these trends, Chinese consumers, particularly those in the Gen-Z and Millennial demographics, prefer brands that offer personalized products as well as represent strong local Chinese identities.
+In addition to these trends, Chinese consumers, particularly those in the Gen-Z and Millennial demographics, prefer brands that offer personalized products and represent strong local Chinese identities.

-As a result, we were able to create and operate a group of distinctive beauty brands, reimagined from the ground up, that partners with these marketing channels and supply chain players in a more integrated and unique way and provides young consumers with a superior experience and an engaging new journey of beauty discovery.
+As a result, we were able to create and operate a group of distinctive beauty brands, reimagined from the ground up, which partners with these marketing channels, supply chain players and research institutes in a more integrated and unique way and provides young consumers with a superior experience and an engaging new journey of beauty discovery.